The Banking Regulation Review: France

 The solvency ratio includes the following categories: Common Equity Tier 1 (CET1), Tier 1 and Tier 2.

 In addition to an 8 per cent ratio, the banks must comply with three additional capital buffers (a capital conservation buffer equal to 2.5 per cent of CET1, a countercyclical capital buffer, which is equal to zero per cent, and the systemic buffer).
 In addition, local banking regulators can apply an additional buffer for other systemically important institutions, as well as institutions important to the EU.

 Finally, each Member State may introduce a systemic risk buffer for the financial sector.
 Since 2015, this buffer has been capped at 5 per cent, but in France it is currently at zero per cent due to the lack of a decision by the French stability board, the HCSF.

 The CRD IV package introduced two mandatory liquidity ratios: the liquidity coverage ratio (LCR) and the net stable funding ratio (NSFR).
-Currently, banks with headquarters in France will be required to comply only with the LCR, which, since 2018, has required them to maintain, at all times, an LCR of at least 100 per cent.
-By 28 June 2021, they must reach an NSFR of at least 100 per cent.
+Banks with headquarters in France will be required to maintain, at all times, an LCR and NSFR of at least 100 per cent.